 Optimizing digital marketing spend

-Now that we’ve established a budget, and we have some guidelines for what we we project to spend in the coming year.
+Now that we've established a digital marketing budget for 2023, and we have some guidelines for what we we project to spend in the coming year.
 We have to take into account the opportunities that we have to optimize that spend over time as we gather data.
 Budgets, inherently are fluid and can be reallocated, especially in the digital space to the channels that are working best to providing the best return on investment.
 So budgeting plans should include some flexibility to reallocate funds as needed to take advantage of opportunities and cut your losses.

 To do that, we look at a couple different methods and we have to factor this into our planning and prioritization decisions.
 We have to test multiple channels, there's no silver bullet in digital marketing and what works for one advertiser may not work for another.
 So we have to look for ways to compare apples to apples across digital channels by comparing performance against the KPIs (or Key Performance Indicators) that we established earlier in our budgeting process.
 We have to look at those results side-by-side and look for the outliers: Where are we getting a better cost per conversion?
 Where we might have a higher conversion rate?
 How can we capitalize on those opportunities?